 Congratulations!
 You are a finalist for the Team America Rocketry Challenge.
-Your team's local qualification flight has earned you an invitation to attend the Team America Rocketry Challenge National Finals the weekend of May 9-11, 2014 at Great Meadow in The Plains, VA.
-713 teams from 48 states entered this year's competition and your flight was one of the 100 best.
+Your team's local qualification flights have earned you an invitation to attend the Team America Rocketry Challenge National Finals the weekend of May 12-14, 2017 at Great Meadow in The Plains, VA.
+812 teams from 46 states entered this year's competition and your qualifying score was one of the 100 best.
 You can be proud of your achievements in aerospace design and rocketry.

-To accept your spot in the finals please fill out and return the online registration form that the registered supervisor for your team will be receiving.
-All forms must be received from your team by Tuesday, April 22, 2014.
-If we do not receive all forms from your team by Tuesday April 22, 2014, we will offer your spot to an alternate team.
+To accept your spot in the National Finals please fill out and return the registration form that the registered supervisor for your team will be receiving.
+Do so either online using the TARC Portal (preferred), by fax, or by email.
+All forms must be received by Tuesday, April 25, 2017.
+If we do not receive all forms from your team by Tuesday April 25, 2017, we will offer your spot to an alternate team.
 If you will not be able to attend the fly-offs, please let us know as soon as possible so that we may offer your spot to one of these alternate teams.